adrianengine/jquery-spectragram/README.md

 #License

-Dual licensed under the MIT or GPL Version 2 licenses.
+Licensed under the MIT license.
 You are free to use this plugin in commercial projects as long as the copyright header is left intact.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: